openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

 First of all, we install the new Kubernetes Operator called "IngressOperator".
 This Operator is responsible for translating CRD entries called FunctionIngress into two separate resources in the cluster: an `Ingress` definition and a TLS Certficate.
 The TLS `Certificate` is optional, and created by `cert-manager` by adding special annotations to the generated `Ingress` definition.

+I built the IngressOperator to [automate some of the tasks end-users of the project were using to deploy pretty-URLs](https://github.com/openfaas/faas/issues/1082) for their static websites, APIs and functions with OpenFaaS.
+The first time I wrote about the Operator was in the [Insiders Update for 2019-07-05](https://gist.github.com/alexellis/70d26898291b398d1ffac1994ebe84b4).

+> Insiders Updates are exclusives updates containing my tutorials, projects, videos, links and industry info such as developments in Kubernetes.
+By [Becoming an Insider 👑](https://github.com/users/alexellis/sponsorship), you support my unpaid-OSS work and the OpenFaaS community. 🏆

 ## Tutorial

 To run through the tutorial, you will need to have some software set up already and a Kubernetes cluster with a public LoadBalancer service.
 If your Kubernetes services does not have a public LoadBalancer, install the `IngressController` using host ports.